17-person flash mob steals $12,000 in merchandise from Watts Nike store

 Get Southern California news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC LA newsletters.

-Anyone with information on the robbers is encouraged to call the LAPD.
+Anyone with information about the case is encouraged to call the LAPD.

 LAPD News: Flash Mob Targets Southeast Division Retail Store pic.twitter.com/Uj5xR1sdON— LAPD PIO (@LAPDPIO) November 20, 2023